Anup1603/School-Management-System/Readme.md

 # School Management System

-A comprehensive web-based application designed to streamline and automate the management of school-related activities, including student, teacher, and staff management.
+A comprehensive web-based application designed to streamline and automate the management of school-related activities, including admin, student, teacher, and there relative fields.
 The system facilitates communication, record-keeping, and administrative processes for schools.

 ---